dilawar/PlotDigitizer/README.md

 ![](./figures/traj.png)

+Notice the errors near the boxes; since we have not trimmed them.

 __IMP:__ Left bottom corner of the  image is `(0,0)`.

 Once you have clicked on these points, the algorithm will extract the trajectory.